 - White Chocolate Mousse

-Or check out this constantly growing site full of easy gluten-free recipes.
+Or check out this constantly growing site full of easy recipes.

 The inspiration for this waffle recipe is from The Pioneer Woman’s recipe collection.
 I’ve tweaked the original to make it gluten-free and slightly less sweet.
 We prefer a less-sweet waffle … because we like to load it with fresh berries, maple syrup, and whipped cream.